-Tivoli Park Preserve in Albany, New York, is the second-largest urban preserve in New York State and has undergone many master planning efforts over the last one hundred years.
-The Albany Water Board saw the opportunity to jumpstart the preserve redevelopment outlined in the 2014 Master Plan by tackling the largest piece: daylighting more than 1/3 mile of the culverted Patroon Creek.
+Tivoli Park Preserve in Albany, New York, is the second-largest urban park preserve in New York State and has undergone numerous master planning efforts over the last century.
+The Albany Water Board saw an opportunity to jumpstart the redevelopment of the preserve outlined in the 2014 Master Plan by tackling the largest piece: daylighting more than a third of a mile of the culverted Patroon Creek.
 Given the preserve’s location within the watershed, daylighting a portion of the culverted creek presented a way for the city to ameliorate upstream flooding and protect critical infrastructure routed through the preserve while constructing new stream habitat, installing native plants, and creating meaningful opportunities for the adjacent underserved neighborhood and the greater community to engage with the natural environment.

 Daylit more than 1/3 mile of culverted Patroon Creek.